lxtGH/GALD-DGCNet/README.md

 # High Performance Road Scene Semantic Segmentaion :tada:

-I will release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet, GloreNet, EMANet as soon as possible.
+I will release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet, EMANet.

 There is also a co-current repo for Fast Road Scene Semantic Segmentation:[Fast_Seg :zap: ](https://github.com/lxtGH/Fast_Seg) and thanks for your attention :smiley: